shelkovichka/redux-toolkit-to-do-list/README.md

 4. Push to the branch: `git push origin feature/new-feature`
 5. Submit a pull request

-## 📝 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## 🐛 Bug Reports

-If you discover any bugs, please create an issue in the GitHub repository including:

-1. Your operating system
-2. Steps to reproduce the bug
-3. Expected behavior
-4. Actual behavior

 ## 📚 Learn More

 - [React Documentation](https://reactjs.org/)